Sixth Form Teaching & Learning Overview (Rewards & Sanctions)

 Click here to view the current rewards and sanctions at LPA Sixth Form.

-Post-16 study at Lydiard Park Academy is very much about independent learning but that does not mean you won’t have access to support when you need it.
+Post-16 study at The Park Academies Trust is very much about independent learning but that does not mean you won’t have access to support when you need it.

 You will have access to an experienced tutor / academic mentor, dedicated teaching staff and sixth form pastoral advisor.